Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 template: guide.html
 ---

 Ampli is Amplitude's command line app.
-It works hand-in-hand with the Amplitude Data web app and enables developers to quickly and correctly instrument tracking code in their apps.
+It works hand-in-hand with the Amplitude Data web app and enables developers to correctly instrument tracking code in their apps.

 ## Set up Ampli